MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

       ![Example Guide)](media/example-guide.PNG "Example Guide")

-    - Put on your [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens device, start the HoloLens app in Operator mode, and then select the Example Guide.
+    - Put on your [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] device, start the [!include[pn-hololens](../includes/pn-hololens.md)] app in Operator mode, and then select the Example Guide.
 Go through the guide step-by-step to learn about key features.

-    - Edit the guide steps and assets using the PC authoring app, or place instructions or holograms using the HoloLens app in Author mode.
+    - Edit the guide steps and assets using the PC authoring app, or place instructions or holograms using the [!include[pn-hololens](../includes/pn-hololens.md)] app in Author mode.

 2. Create your first guide from scratch, try it out, and analyze it.

      - To create your first guide, find a simple step-by-step operation in a physical space that you have access to.
 We’ve created guides for operating a projector, pouring water into a glass, and making penguin olives!
 Or use a real-world workflow in your business.

      - Build your first guide using standard 3D assets.
-Create your tasks and steps in the PC app, and then move to the HoloLens app to place the instructions and holograms in the physical space they relate to.
+Create your tasks and steps in the PC app, and then move to the [!include[pn-hololens](../includes/pn-hololens.md)] app to place the instructions and holograms in the physical space they relate to.
 Refer to the [Authoring](authoring-overview.md) and [Operating](operator-guide.md) topics for help.

      - After you’ve created your guide, try it out in Operate mode to see how it works.